nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

             person.setTagsIfNotDefault(parseField("tag", args, Tags::of));
             person.setRemarkIfNotDefault(parseField("remark", args, Remark::of));
 ```
-#### 4. Execution of the EditPersonCommand
+#### 4. EditPersonCommand Implementation
 The `EditPersonCommand` class will execute the command and update the model accordingly.

 Realising the commonality between all kinds of edit commands, we have created an abstract generic class, `EditCommand`, to serve as template class containing the logic of editing a `ListEntry` object.

 The signature of the `EditCommand` class is as follows:
 ```
 public abstract class AbstractEditCommand<T extends ListEntry<? extends T>> extends Command
 ```
-And the rest of the concrete edit classes can be simply implemented by "filling in the blank".
+And the concrete edit classes (`EditPersonCommand` class for example) can be simply implemented by "filling in the blank" and providing the correct parameters to the template class.

 The template for the edit process is as follows:
 ```
 initModelMethods();